What it is

 How to fix it

+- Start with report-only (optional).
 Use Content-Security-Policy-Report-Only first to see what would be blocked without enforcing.
 Fix violations, then switch to enforcing CSP.

-default-src defines the fallback for most directives.
+- Set default-src. default-src defines the fallback for most directives.
 Use 'self' to allow same-origin only, and add specific sources for scripts, styles, and images as needed.

-script-src controls where JavaScript can load from.
+- Restrict script-src. script-src controls where JavaScript can load from.
 Avoid 'unsafe-inline' and 'unsafe-eval' when possible; use nonces or hashes for inline scripts.

-frame-ancestors limits who can embed your site in an iframe.
+- Add frame-ancestors for clickjacking. frame-ancestors limits who can embed your site in an iframe.
 Use 'none' or 'self' to prevent clickjacking.

+- Deploy and verify.
 Deploy the header, test your site, and run a CSP checker or Barrion security scan to confirm the policy is present and effective.

 Examples by platform